RedPointGlobal/redpoint-rpi/docs/migration.md

   -H 'accept: text/plain'
 ```

 Wait for `"Status": "LastRunComplete"` in the response.
+You can also open `https://<deploymentapi-host>/` in a browser to monitor the upgrade progress.

 </details>